-Middleware is a software that works on the server which connects application’s frontend to its backend.
+Middleware is a software that works on the server which connects an application’s frontend to its backend.
 It enables connectivity between the client and server.
 It can be organized in various layers – both business and presentation layers.

 It lets the on-premise apps and cloud apps interact and offer services such as error handling, and data integration.
 An efficient middleware can enhance business process management, user engagement, authentication, content management, etc.

 To start with, these three are the main components that lay the basis of backend development.

-Now for those still with us, let me now tell you of the best backend technology for mobile apps, the reason we are calling them the best because they have been used on a mass scale for a number of varying projects of all sizes.
+Now for those still with us, let me now tell you of the best mobile app backend technology, the reason in calling them the best is because they have been used on a mass scale for a number of varying projects of all sizes.

 Here goes the list

 1. Web server tools

 We use this open source software to do web serving, caching, reverse proxying, media streaming, and load balancing, among other things.
 It also functions as the proxy server to email (POP3, IMAP, and SMTP) and as a load balancer and reverse proxy for TCP, UDP, and HTTP servers.

 2. Databases tool

 The relational database, MySQL is an open source platform which is easy to setup, scales fast, and is free.
 Because of reasons like these, we have placed our trust in MySQL for all the database requirements.

 The tool saves all the data in binary JSON format that makes it easier to pass the data between server and client.
 The tool is also a free open source NoSQL database system.

 3. Git clients